gabrielmayers/fakeornot.xyz/README.md

 # fakeornot.xyz
-Detecting Fake News Based on the Headline by using Neural Networks.
+Detecting Fake News Based on the Headline by LSTM's.